fcassirer/xfinity-usage-docker/README.md

 Status:
 As of today (2021.01.31), this container is working accurately to scrap xfinity account data.
 I only perform the data request action 2 times per day, since I presume (based on other user's reports) that xFinity will block your username if you request too often.
 Use at your own discretion !!!!

+Sample output is located in the '/data' folder.

 ![Screenshot](images/comcast_grafana_example.png)